-It’s a busy time getting their financial paperwork together.
-Even busier for many small business owners who have to put their personal taxes together as well.
+Once you've got your business off to a great start, there are still other things you'll need to pay attention to.
+At the end of your fiscal year, you probably need to plan for and conduct an annual meeting for your business.
+It’s a busy time getting your financial paperwork together for the end of the year.
+And it's even busier for many small business owners who have to put their personal taxes together as well.
 One thing to remember is that along with preparing your corporate minutes and corporate resolutions, you also need to conduct an annual meeting.

 What is an Annual Meeting?